Louis Philippe I, King of the French

 He had four siblings:

-At the onset of the French Revolution, Louis Philippe fled the country to avoid likely execution, which would be the fate of his father, and many members of the French royal family, including King Louis XVI and Queen Marie Antoinette.
+At the onset of the French Revolution, Louis Philippe fled France to avoid likely execution, the fate of his father and other members of the French royal family including King Louis XVI and Queen Marie Antoinette.
 He traveled extensively around Europe and spent several years in the United States.

 Maria Amalia, with her eldest son, c1818. source: Wikipedia